Random Number Generator

 seed

-is one of the Supported BitGenerators the returned random generator is based on specified bit generator.- Generator:
+is one of the Supported BitGenerators the returned random generator is based on the specified bit generator.- Generator:

 .
 Note that internally,default_rng